 These are our work-horse packs that fit the needs of most of our customers - those going on casual weekend or longer backpacking trips.
-We carry several makes and models within this line, mostly models from Osprey and Deuter - top-quality brands that are durable and fit well as you rack up miles on the trail.
+We rent several makes and models within this line, mostly models from Osprey and Deuter - top-quality brands that are durable and fit well as you rack up miles on the trail.

 The packs in this series are designed for around 40 pounds of gear, but if packed carefully with a balanced load, can satisfactorily carry 50 or more pounds without stressing out too much.
 But, 40 pounds should be way more than enough to get you thru any common multi-day trip, especially in moderate weather when you don't have to carry so much in the way of extra clothes.
 I've been out for 8-day trips with these backpacks, and that included a space-eating bear canister.
 Most of our renters won't need anything bigger.
 This size pack is also our recommendation for international trips - for example, bouncing around Europe for a month or so.